andrewmarmion/PracticalExample/README.md

 Built using Xcode 13 on a Mac with macOS 11.6.

+**You will need to set your own signing team.**

 The application uses no external dependencies.

 ## Application